tytydraco/yessleep/out/I_was_featured_in_the_2005_Jerk_it_out_commercial_for_the_iPod_shuffle_I_did_NOT_consent.md

 He stopped screaming, going still, his kicking arms and legs freezing in place.

 I thought he'd calmed down, before he lunged at her, fingernails like claws, teeth bared like an animal.
-"I'm kill you," spat, when he was violently dragged back, his feet skidding on the floor.
+"I'm kill you," he spat, when he was violently dragged back, his feet skidding on the floor.
 Connie lunged again, a wet sounding sob escaping his lips.
 "Do you fucking hear me?
 I'll kill you!
 You fucking bitch!
-I'll rip your fucking throat out and stuff your—into the— and then I'll claw our your god damn–"
+You're dead!
+I'll rip your fucking throat out and stuff your—into the— and then I'll claw our your god damn-"

 The boy's words muffled when he was thrown onto the ground, and he dropped face first, screeching into the floor.